Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Rotation

-As can be seen in Fig 5, rotation following a period of sliding has caused an increase in the ECD of approx. 15 pptf.
+As shown in Fig 5, rotation following a sliding period has caused an increase in the ECD of approx. 15 pptf.

 The PWD data can help determine the minimum RPM to effectively stir up the cuttings and clean the wellbore.